Alert: Operations Resume 1/19 - All Operations, including classes, will resume on time on Thursday, Jan. 19 at Cheney/EWU Spokane Campuses. more

-NOTE: Courses taken for the Business Administration Core, the (Business) Economics major, the Finance major, the General Business Option, the Human Resources Management Option, the Operations Management Option, and the Marketing major can not be counted towards more of the following majors or options:
+NOTE: Courses taken for the Business Administration Core, Finance, General Business Option, Human Resources Management Option, Operations Management Option, and Marketing majors can not be counted towards more of the following majors or options:

 Finance prepares students for financial management careers in business, banking, insurance and securities industries - the very heart of business enterprise.
 Financial professionals work within businesses, with financial institutions and securities markets to meet the needs of business, investors, and consumers.

 International Business is for students with career objectives in the management of global business organizations.
 The major concentrates on the global theories and principles of international economics, management, finance, human resource management and marketing.
 It focuses on the roles of multinational enterprises in both the host country as well as the world economy.

 General Business Option: Students interested in learning the basic theory and principles of management that are crucial to effective organizational performance and communication across business disciplines should consider the General Business option.
 The student has the opportunity to study management as applied to specific areas, including marketing, finance, operations management and management information systems.

 Human Resource Management Option: The Human Resource Management option focuses on tools, techniques and methods used to maximize satisfaction for both the employer and employee.
 This option applies human resource management and general management theories to the actual management of the human resources of the organization.
 Topics covered include equal opportunities, safety and health, compensation, training and development, performance appraisal, motivation and job satisfaction and retirement.